tflannagan/BattlePong/README.md

-# BattlePong 👩‍🚀
+# BattleBall 👩‍🚀

-Welcome to BattlePong!
+Welcome to BattleBall!
 This is a web-based simulation that allows you to take part in the exiting world of...
-BATTLEPONG.
+BATTLEBALL!

 ## :bulb: About The Project